YujieMo/HG-Adapter/README.md

-# Self-supervised Heterogeneous Graph Learning:  a Homophily and Heterogeneity View
+# SelHG-Adapter: Improving Pre-Trained Heterogeneous Graph Neural Networks with Dual Adapters

-This repository contains the reference code for the manuscript ``Self-supervised Heterogeneous Graph Learning:  a Homophily and Heterogeneity View"
+This repository contains the reference code for the manuscript ``HG-Adapter: Improving Pre-Trained Heterogeneous Graph Neural Networks with Dual Adapters"

 ## Contents